cthiebaud/openmozart.net/README.md

 * Pressing 'Escape' stops it
 * Typing 'cheat' reveals the lucky collisions and the undreamed of vertical alignments
 * Pressing 'Escape' stops cheating
-* Pressing 'Spacebar' or clicking anywhere reorders
+* Pressing 'Spacebar' or clicking anywhere refresh the screen, and thus the ordering of the permutations